-With a proposal centre – whether it’s a physical or virtual facility – you centralise aspects of proposal and tender preparation and production, enabling you to share and propagate best practice, enhance accuracy, quality and compliance in your proposals and improve efficiency and knowledge-sharing across your organisation.
+With a proposal centre – whether it’s a physical or virtual facility – you centralise proposal and tender preparation and production, sharing and propagating best practice for everyone involved.
+Done well, your proposal centre will enhance accuracy, quality and compliance in your proposals and improve efficiency and knowledge-sharing across your organisation.

 - A secure, confidential environment for the bid team with access to best practice bid support tools, libraries, materials and services

-- The provision of added value to bids through assistance with bid planning and storyboarding, theme and content development, bid and presentation writing, proof-reading, editing and reviewing, compiling and updating best practice libraries and ensuring compliance with corporate legal, commercial, quality and presentation standards.
+- Added value to your bids through expert bid planning and storyboarding; theme and content development; bid and presentation writing; proof-reading, editing and reviewing; compiling and updating best practice libraries; ensuring compliance with corporate legal, commercial, quality and presentation standards.

 - Depending on the type and volumes of bids produced, proposal centres can incorporate dedicated or outsourced production facilities.

-A physical proposal centre can be simply a meeting room kitted out with enhanced facilities to support bid teams, through to dedicated high-spec, high-tech, custom-designed facilities with production and collation rooms, contract libraries, kitchen and shower-rooms!
-We’ve site surveyed, spec’d, designed, commissioned and fitted out all different types of facility and our expert team can advise how to make the best of any space you want to use.
-With our facilities management partner FMExpert we can help you devise and implement a targeted proposal centre facility strategy.
+Kitting out a physical space?
+A proposal centre can range from a simple meeting room equipped with enhanced facilities to support bid teams, through to dedicated high-tech custom-designed facilities with production and collation rooms, contract libraries, kitchen and shower-rooms!
+We’ve site surveyed, spec’d, designed, commissioned and fitted out all different types of facility, so do ask our expert team how to make the best of any space you want to use.
+With our construction and facilities management partners we can help you devise and implement a targeted proposal centre facility strategy.

-If physical facilities aren’t practicable or necessary for your bidding environment, maybe your proposal centre is going to be a virtual service, with centralised Intranet portals, libraries and repositories of best practice materials, guidelines, tools and checklists for high quality bid production.
+If physical facilities aren’t practicable or necessary for your bidding environment, and working from home (WFH) is central, then your proposal centre can be a really excellent virtual service.
+You can give your users centralised Intranet portals with updated libraries and repositories of best practice materials, guidelines and tools for high quality bid production.
 Our team has enormously wide-ranging experience in setting up these services and can advise on best practice in compiling and updating all the materials and supporting tools you will need.

 Helping define what you need – business case, ROI, value